Makenfile86/Ray-Tracer/README.md

 # rt
 //

 This is a 42 school project.
-(Tutorial at the end.)
+Done with C using Minilibx https://harm-smits.github.io/42docs/libs/minilibx Right now its only supported by Mac os.
+There is a user tutorial at the end.

 The objective was to get familiar with the concept of ray tracing and creating scenes using it.
 Our ray tracing program uses four different objects to create its scenes.
 (Plane, sphere, cylinder and cone).
 The program reads the "scene" from a file and creates the 3D images with "realistic" shadows and reflections.
 It supports textures in P6 ppm format and has a few different texture mapping patterns.